aarnisi/fin-en-fin-data-translation/README.md

 python
 pip install git+https://github.com/aarnisi/fin-en-fin-data-translation

+## Prerequisites
+At least one of TensorFlow 2.0 or PyTorch should be installed.
+To install TensorFlow 2.0, read the instructions at https://www.tensorflow.org/install/

 ## Usage

 In this section, we'll demonstrate how to use the `column` and `headers` classes to perform operations on a DataFrame column.
 Parameters to use: